eightlimbed/rentabike/README.md

 keys.

 To create the `rentabike_dev_db` and `rentabike_dev` user, run this command:

 ```
 cat setup_mysql_dev.sql | mysql -hlocalhost -uroot -p
 ```

+The file `populate.py` can be used to import some dummy date into your database.

 #### Unit Tests
 Unit tests are located in the `/tests` directory.
 Before running the tests, make